Alpine Ski Touring Courses – Winter 2015 – Austria

 These courses are organised for English speaking participants by the Alpenverein-Akademie, based at Alpenvereinshaus, Innsbruck.
 For details of how to apply for these courses, and of the grants that are available to AAC(UK) members, please see the training course pages in the Members’ Area.

-Jan 25-31: Alpenverein-Akademie Basic Off-Piste Skiing, Hotel Höhlenstein, Zillertal, Austria.
+Jan 25-31: Alpenverein-Akademie Basic Off-Piste Skiing, Hotel Waldhof, Gerlos, Austria.

 Become a safe skier in any snow conditions.
 Learn one of the most essential skills needed for ski-touring.
 This course is for members who are already competent on-piste skiers and who can make parallel turns even on more difficult pistes.
-6-8 participants per guide.
+7-8 participants per guide.
+Book by 18 December.

 Feb 15-21: Alpenverein-Akademie Basic Ski Touring Training, Heidelbergerhütte, Silvretta, Austria